 Read and Retell a Classic!

-Students will be able to retell a story with the help of a picture sequencing activity.
+Students will be able to retell a fictional text.

 - Explain to your students that they will be reading a classic story called The Ugly Duckling.